Lux-source/Inteligentes/README.md

 ---
 # Inteligentes

-Welcome to the **Inteligentes** project!
 This repository contains implementations of various search algorithms to navigate through a city represented as a graph.
 Below is the detailed documentation for each file in the project, explaining their purposes, methods, and attributes.
 ---

 ### **Action.py**